 Pregnancy & Childbirth

 Expecting?
 Discover expert care at Oakdale ObGyn for pregnancy, labor and delivery at Maple Grove Hospital, and after baby care.
-Telemedicine appointments available now.
+Telemedicine appointments are available now.

 Welcoming your baby into the world is remarkable and we’re lucky to be part of your experience.
 From pre-pregnancy planning and delivery to after-baby care, our team is committed to keeping you and your baby healthy.